bratpeki/c-sdl2-boilerplate/README.md

 }
 ```

-Firstly, the program checks if it can initialize `SDL`.
+Firstly, the program checks if it can initialize `SDL2`.
 Initializing it means creating a window (640x640) and a renderer.
 Then, as long as the program is running, wait for an input and update the display once there is any.